04 – 12 November 2015 ( 4 positions available )

-Our group will have the exclusive use of the camp throughout our 5-day stay at Sandibe and we will set our own hours and schedule to allow us to take full advantage of photographic opportunities.
+Throughout our 5-day stay at Sandibe we will set our own hours and schedule to allow us to take full advantage of photographic opportunities.

-Camouflaged under a tumbling canopy of wild palms and gnarled fig leaves, eight thatched cottages emerge in leafy clearings right on the edge of the Delta’s waterways.
+Camouflaged under a tumbling canopy of wild palms and gnarled fig leaves, the comfortable and elegant cottages are perched on raised decks, with a great view over the Delta’s waterways to be enjoyed.
+Each room has its own plunge pool.
 Blending seamlessly with its surroundings, Sandibe Safari Lodge is an elegant and comfortable place to operate our safari from.
 The sounds of Africa lull and soothe travellers, as elephants splash in the quiet waters, baboons chatter and a myriad birds call and twitter in the trees.

 The eight intimate African-inspired cottages each have an ensuite bathroom, twin hand basin, separate w.c and outdoor shower and dressing area.
 The cottages are airy with all windows covered in gauze to maximise views of the forest.
 Each cottage has an elevated viewing deck that is perfect for intimate candlelit dinners.